boxofyellow/WrapperEmitter/README.md

 This library can be used to create "wrapped" objects dynamically (at runtime) allowing for a little meta-programming to fulfil contracts like interfaces or sub-classing existing base classes.

+You can think of it as very similar to [DispatchProxy](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.dispatchproxy), expect it defers most[^1] of the reflection magic to the creation of the object.
+The minimal reflections use later should mean much better performance after the object is created.
+Plus I'm not sure how that approach works for types that cannot be boxed 🤷

+[^1]: We still need a little reflections magic to make protected generic methods work to fulfill interface contracts.
+It is only needed on the first time the generic method is invoked for give pairing of generic arguments.

 # Interfaces Contracts

 You can create a class that implements the provided interface and then an instance of that class will be created.
 An instance of something that